MicrosoftLearning/mslearn-postgresql/Instructions/Labs/18-translate-text.md

 6. Finally, use the Azure CLI to execute a Bicep deployment script to provision Azure resources in your resource group:

     ```azurecli
-    az deployment group create --resource-group $RG_NAME --template-file "mslearn-postgresql/Allfiles/Labs/Shared/deploy.bicep" --parameters restore=false adminLogin=pgAdmin adminLoginPassword=$ADMIN_PASSWORD
+    az deployment group create --resource-group $RG_NAME --template-file "mslearn-postgresql/Allfiles/Labs/Shared/deploy-translate.bicep" --parameters restore=false adminLogin=pgAdmin adminLoginPassword=$ADMIN_PASSWORD
     ```

     The Bicep deployment script provisions the Azure services required to complete this exercise into your resource group.
-The resources deployed include an Azure Database for PostgreSQL flexible server, Azure OpenAI, and an Azure AI Language service.
-The Bicep script also performs some configuration steps, such as adding the `azure_ai` and `vector` extensions to the PostgreSQL server's _allowlist_ (via the azure.extensions server parameter), creating a database named `rentals` on the server, and adding a deployment named `embedding` using the `text-embedding-ada-002` model to your Azure OpenAI service.
-Note that the Bicep file is shared by all modules in this learning path, so you may only use some of the deployed resources in some exercises.
+The resources deployed include an Azure Database for PostgreSQL flexible server and Azure AI Translator service.
+The Bicep script also performs some configuration steps, such as adding the `azure_ai` and `vector` extensions to the PostgreSQL server's _allowlist_ (via the azure.extensions server parameter), creating a database named `rentals` on the server.
+Note that the Bicep file is different from the other modules in this learning path.

     The deployment typically takes several minutes to complete.
 You can monitor it from the Cloud Shell or navigate to the **Deployments** page for the resource group you created above and observe the deployment progress there.